-- Tenders, contract awards, contract incidents, contract terminations, green lights for expenditure and procurement dropouts. - Collaboration agreements. - Addendum to management agreements between the state-owned enterprise Adif Alta Velocidad (Adif AV) and the state-owned enterprise Administrador de Infraestructuras Ferroviarias (Adif). - · Grants of powers of attorney for corporate and asset transactions - Resolution of the Board of Directors of the state-owned enterprise Adif AV approving the procedure for awarding remaining framework capacity to candidates that have been preawarded capacity packages. - Extended term for the signing of master agreements, as stipulated in the resolution of 27 November 2019 of the Board of Adif AV. - Approval of fees for certain services (asset commercialisation; track and station apron cleaning; railway material processing, etc). - Adoption of the proposal for service prices at passenger stations in 2021. - Approval of the price proposal for access to facilities related to the on-board logistics service for loading and unloading of passenger services (SX-11). - Approval of the draft terms for the provision of Basic Service SB-10 (PRM assistance service at Adif AV stations) and Auxiliary Service SX-12 (PRM assistance service for boarding and alighting from trains at Adif AV stations).
+- Tenders, contract awards, contract incidents, contract terminations, green lights for expenditure and procurement dropouts. - · Collaboration agreements. - Addendum to management agreements between the state-owned enterprise Adif Alta Velocidad (Adif AV) and the state-owned enterprise Administrador de Infraestructuras Ferroviarias (Adif). - Grants of powers of attorney for corporate and asset transactions - Resolution of the Board of Directors of the state-owned enterprise Adif AV approving the procedure for awarding remaining framework capacity to candidates that have been preawarded capacity packages. - Extended term for the signing of master agreements, as stipulated in the resolution of 27 November 2019 of the Board of Adif AV. - Approval of fees for certain services (asset commercialisation; track and station apron cleaning; railway material processing, etc). - Adoption of the proposal for service prices at passenger stations in 2021. - Approval of the price proposal for access to facilities related to the on-board logistics service for loading and unloading of passenger services (SX-11). - Approval of the draft terms for the provision of Basic Service SB-10 (PRM assistance service at Adif AV stations) and Auxiliary Service SX-12 (PRM assistance service for boarding and alighting from trains at Adif AV stations). - Approval of the price proposal for the provision of exceptional additional transport services at Adif AV service facilities for 2021.